About the Book

 ... as a mermaid.

-MFA, Fine Art Photography Studied with John Gossage, Advisors: Sam Gilliam, Claudia DeMonte, Anne Truitt; David C. Driskell, The Department of Art at The University of MD/College Park; BS School of Foreign Service, Georgetown University Washington, DC Université de Bourgogne Dijon, France St. Petersburg State Polytechnical University St. Petersburg, Russia Who's Who in American Art Who's Who of American Women Who's Who in the World Photographs purchased for the permanent collections of: The Virginia Museum of Fine Art, The Corcoran Gallery of Art, Crowell & Moring, Virginia Power, The National Strategy Information Center.
-Portraits also included in: The Holocaust Museum, The Ogden Museum of Southern Art, Polish History Museum, The National Portrait Gallery, The Mississippi Museum of Art, The National Museum of Women in the Arts, and additional museums and private collections.
-New web site created by Heather Krebs: www.CarolHarrisonPhotography.com
+MFA, Fine Art Photography, Portraiture.
+Studied with John Gossage, Advisors: Sam Gilliam, Claudia DeMonte, Anne Truitt; David C. Driskell.
+BS, School of Foreign Service, Georgetown University Washington, DC Université de Bourgogne Dijon, France St. Petersburg State Polytechnical University St. Petersburg, Russia Who's Who in American Art Who's Who of American Women Who's Who in the World Photographs purchased for the permanent collections of: The Virginia Museum of Fine Art, The Corcoran Gallery of Art, Crowell & Moring, Virginia Power, The National Strategy Information Center.
+Portraits also included in: Georgetown University, "Special Collections," The Holocaust Museum, The Ogden Museum of Southern Art, Polish History Museum, The National Portrait Gallery, The Mississippi Museum of Art, The National Museum of Women in the Arts, A gold coin of Harrison's portrait of Jan Karski, minted by The National Bank of Poland, Warsaw, Poland, 2014. www.CarolHarrisonPhotography.com